 Area = ½ × Base × Height

-Base – This is the bottom side of the triangle, the side it “sits” on.
+Base - The base of a triangle is the side that it “sits” on.

 Height - This is how tall the triangle is.
 It’s the straight, upright line that goes from the base to the top point (peak) of the triangle.